Blotch3D/Blotch3D/readme.md

 I haven't investigated it, but MonoGame.Extended seems to provide some but not all of the same features as Blotch3D.
-You could even try using both together, but if you do that then make sure they were built with the same version of Monogame, and I don't know any details on how you would share things like the MonoGame 'Game' object and the GraphicsDeviceManager object.
-See [https://www.monogameextended.net](https://www.monogameextended.net/).
+You could even try using both together (making the BlWindow.Window common between the two), but if you do that then make sure they were built with the same version of Monogame, and I don't know any details on how you would share things like the MonoGame 'Game' object and the GraphicsDeviceManager object.
+See
+[https://www.monogameextended.net](https://www.monogameextended.net/).

 Another alternative is UrhoSharp.
 I haven't looked at it in detail, but